Lies do the work

 As a result, it is a subtrope of Witch Hunt.
 Other common features include Horror Hippies, Rock Me, Asmodeus!, Drugs Are Bad, and Loners Are Freaks, due to the general fear of the "other" and youth culture that fueled it.
 It will usually involve Everyone Is Satan in Hell being invoked in-universe.

-It finally died out in mass culture after being largely discredited by the Turn of the Millennium, though it still features heavily throughout media, especially for a Genre Throwback or Ripped from the Headlines storylines.
+By the Turn of the Millennium, it had finally died out in mass culture after being largely discredited over the course of The '90s, though it still features heavily throughout media, especially for a Genre Throwback or Ripped from the Headlines storylines.
 Certain elements of the Panic — namely, literally unbelievably widespread child abusenote ; allegations made against celebrities and other prominent public figures; and the notion that a vast shadowy "them" is simultaneously concealing all evidence of these crimes, and also publicly confessing to them via coded messages — have surfaced again recently in the QAnon conspiracy theory.
 It is likely that both are influenced by the far older anti-semitic Blood Libel conspiracy theory, and Satanic Panic accusations often resembled historical Witch Hunt claims as well.
 Indeed, some promoters of QAnon have explicitly described it as being a Satanic conspiracy, setting it up to be a case of history repeating — though others have a wide variety of alternative explanations.
 And, as with the Panic, people can be drawn in by the reasonable-sounding premise that if something bad is happening to children, we should surely investigate it, a premise that experiences some problems in light of, for example, the McMartin Preschool case, or the Comet Ping Pong shooting incident.

 There are two mostly distinct forms of the trope in media: one treats it as though it is all real and a justifiable fear, and another that takes a more historical look at it as a phenomenon of media hysteria.
 The former is especially likely to have Unfortunate Implications in the modern day.